Galygious/GalyPalCalc/README.md

 # Introducing GalyPalCalc UI :computer:

-We're excited to bring a significant enhancement to GalyPalCalc with the launch of a separate UI version: `GalyPalCalcUi.pyw`.
+I'm excited to bring a significant enhancement to GalyPalCalc with the launch of a separate UI version: `GalyPalCalcUi.pyw`.
 This new version introduces a graphical user interface, offering a more interactive and user-friendly way to optimize your Pal setups in Palworld.

 ## Key Features of GalyPalCalc UI:
 - **Dedicated UI Script**: `GalyPalCalcUi.pyw` is a standalone script, specifically designed for a graphical interface experience.